Honoring Those Who Served

 How Veterans Access Home Care Through TriWest

 VA Community Care allows eligible veterans to receive care from approved providers outside the VA medical center.
 In Colorado, TriWest Healthcare Alliance administers the Community Care Network.
-Colorado CareAssist is an enrolled provider, which means we can deliver care and bill the VA directly — veterans and families pay nothing out of pocket for authorized hours.
+Colorado CareAssist is an enrolled provider, which means we can deliver care and bill the VA directly for authorized hours.
+Any cost-sharing is determined by the VA, and many eligible veterans owe nothing for authorized care.
 Here is how the process works in plain language.

 Eligibility & Referral